lvzixun/Boxy-Theme/README.md

 1. Open `Command Palette` using menu item `Tools → Command Palette...`
 2. Choose `Select Skin` to change the skin
-3. Choose `Boxy Theme: Activation` or `Boxy Theme: Configuration` to change the UI theme and color scheme
+3. Choose `Boxy-Theme: Activation` or `Boxy-Theme: Configuration` to change the UI theme and color scheme

-Or do this manually by modifying your user preferences file, which you can find using the menu item `Preferences → Package Settings → Boxy Theme → Preferences`.
+Or do this manually by modifying your user preferences file, which you can find using the menu item `Preferences → Package Settings → Boxy-Theme → Preferences`.

 > **DON'T FORGET TO RESTART SUBLIME TEXT AFTER ACTIVATING THE SKIN.**